Laviniaxyz/email-template/README.md

 This is the design of a newsletter implemented using React Email.
+It is mobile responsive and it is compatible with most email clients.